Rate of climb

 In aeronautics, the rate of climb (RoC) is an aircraft's vertical speed, that is the positive or negative rate of altitude change with respect to time.
 In most ICAO member countries, even in otherwise metric countries, this is usually expressed in feet per minute (ft/min); elsewhere, it is commonly expressed in metres per second (m/s).
 The RoC in an aircraft is indicated with a vertical speed indicator (VSI) or instantaneous vertical speed indicator (IVSI).

 The temporal rate of decrease in altitude is referred to as the rate of descent (RoD) or sink rate.

 A negative rate of climb corresponds to a positive rate of descent: RoD = −RoC.

 Speed and rate of climb

-There are a number of designated airspeeds relating to optimum rates of ascent, the two most important of these are V_{X} and V_{Y}.
+There are a number of designated airspeeds relating to optimum rates of ascent, the two most important of which are V_{X} and V_{Y}.